galaxytwenty/PmGPT/README.md

 ### TODO-List
 - [x] Add gpt-3.5-turbo model instead of text-davinci-002
 - [x] Add remembering previous questions
 - [ ] Inform user when ChatGPT is at capacity
+- [ ] Work with UI instead of Chat
-- [ ] Send a please wait message if the response takes a little longer
+- [x] Send a please wait message if the response takes a little longer

 [GLX20]